Hiking the Auger Falls loop in Adirondack Park, New York

-Located near the town of Wells in the southern region of Adirondack Park, the hike to Auger Falls is a short and pleasant walk with picturesque views of the Sacandaga River.
+Located near the town of Wells in the southern region of Adirondack Park, the hike to Auger Falls is a short and pleasant walk with picturesque views.

 Please note this post may contain affiliate links.
 If you click on one, I may earn a small commission at no extra cost to you.
 See my Privacy Policy for more information.